hlascelles/que-scheduler/README.md

 * `QUE_SCHEDULER_CONFIG_LOCATION` - The location of the schedule configuration (default `config/que_schedule.yml`)

-## Redundancy and Fail-Over
+## HA Redundancy and DB restores

 Because of the way que-scheduler works, it requires no additional processes.
 It is, itself, a Que job.
 As long as there are Que workers functioning, then jobs will continue to be scheduled correctly.
 There are no HA concerns to worry about and no namespace collisions between different databases.

 Additionally, like Que, when your database is backed up, your scheduling state is stored too.
+If your workers are down for an extended period, or a DB restore is performed, the scheduler will always be in a coherent state with the rest of your database.

 ## Multiple scheduler detection